Best Morocco Travel

 Day 6’s plan includes a trip to the breathtaking Merzouga desert before heading to Fes

-On the sixth day of our 10-day itinerary in Morocco, we’ll explore the stunning Merzouga desert.
-Tourists flock to this popular destination to experience the vast dunes either on a 4×4 vehicle or atop a dromedary.
-The Merzouga desert boasts a stunning sunrise, with the sun appearing behind the dunes.
-At night, the sky gets lit up with stars, making it a perfect spot for stargazing.
-The absence of urban lights nearby ensures an unobstructed view.
-Merzouga is home to a diverse range of wildlife, including reptiles like lizards and sand vipers, and mammals like desert hedgehogs and field mice.
-Birdwatchers can also spot several species, such as bustards, nightjars, and pink flamingos.
-The cherry on top is the magnificent palm grove that adds a splash of green to the otherwise golden desert landscape.
+On the sixth day of this 10-day itinerary in Morocco, we will explore the stunning Merzouga desert, considered the pearl of the Sahara.
+This popular destination attracts numerous tourists who want to experience its vast dunes either on a 4×4 vehicle or atop a dromedary.
+The desert of Merzouga is known for its stunning sunrise, with the sun appearing behind the dunes, and the mesmerizing night sky that gets lit up with stars, making it a perfect spot for stargazing as there are no urban lights nearby to obstruct the view.
+Apart from its breathtaking landscapes, Merzouga is also home to a diverse range of wildlife including reptiles like lizards and sand vipers, and mammals like desert hedgehogs, field mice, and more.
+The area is also renowned for birdwatching, where you can spot several species like bustards, nightjars, and pink flamingos.
+The cherry on the top is the magnificent palm grove that adds a splash of green to the otherwise golden desert landscape.

 The itinerary for day 7 in Morocco includes a visit to the historic city of Fes.

-Many tourists are drawn to Fes city due to its ancient walled city, often compared to Jerusalem.
-It is the first of the four imperial cities in Morocco, dating back to the 8th century.
-Fes holds a reputation as the cultural and spiritual capital of Morocco, as well as a hub for art and science.
-We recommend devoting an entire day to exploring the abundance of attractions in Fes.
-Even with a 10-day trip to Morocco, one may not have enough time to truly delve into the country’s richness.
+Due to its ancient walled city which is often compared to Jerusalem, Fes city draws many tourists.
+It the first of the four imperial cities in Morocco that dates back to the 8th century.
+Fes is renowned as the cultural and spiritual capital of Morocco, as well as a hub for art and science.
+Given the abundance of attractions in Fes, it is recommended to devote an entire day to explore.
+Even with a 10-day trip to Morocco, one may not have enough time to truly delve into the richness of the country.

 What to see in Fes?